wilzbach/msa/README.md

 biojs-msa-amd
 ==========

-The BioJS MSA Viewer with AMD and CoffeeScript
+The BioJS MSA Viewer written in CoffeeScript and AMD modules

 ```
           .         .